syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 * **value** can be input either directly, as a value returned from a formula, or as a reference to a cell that contains a value.

 ### UNICHAR
-The `UNICHAR` function retrieves the unicode character for a given numeric value.
+The `UNICHAR` function retrieves the Unicode character for a given numeric value.

 #### Syntax
 UNICHAR(num)